puppetlabs/puppet-docs/source/puppet/5.4/subsystem_catalog_compilation.markdown

 When agents request a catalog, they send four pieces of information to the Puppet master:

-* Their **name,** which is embedded in the request URL. (e.g. `/puppet/v3/catalog/web01.example.com?environment=production`) This is almost always the same as the [certname][].
+* Their **name**, which is embedded in the request URL (such as `/puppet/v3/catalog/web01.example.com?environment=production`).
+This is almost always the same as the [certname][].
 * Their **certificate,** which contains their [certname][] and possibly some [extra information][cert_extensions].
 (This is the one item not used by Puppet apply.)
 * Their [**facts.**][facts]
-* Their requested [environment][], which is embedded in the request URL. (e.g. `/puppet/v3/catalog/web01.example.com?environment=production`) Before requesting a catalog, agents will ask the master which environment they should be in, but they will use the environment in their own config file if the master doesn't have an opinion.
+* Their requested [environment][], which is embedded in the request URL (such as `/puppet/v3/catalog/web01.example.com?environment=production`).
+Before requesting a catalog, agents will ask the master which environment they should be in, but they will use the environment in their own config file if the master doesn't have an opinion.

 ### External data